lmoss-firebolt/firebolt-persistent-qh/README.md

 ## Setup
 As this feature is released as a beta version, activation must be coordinated with Firebolt support.

-First, please provide Firebolt:
+### Step 1: Provide the Following Information to Firebolt
+Please share the following details with Firebolt Support:

+1. Firebolt Account Names
-1. The Firebolt account names from which you would like to persist query history
+    Provide all Firebolt account names from which you'd like to persist query history.

+2. S3 Bucket and Folder Path
-2. The S3 bucket and folder where you would like to store persisted query history parquet files.
+    Provide the S3 bucket name and folder path where persisted query history Parquet files will be stored.
-    If you are importing from multiple Firebolt accounts, these can either be transferred to separate buckets, or we will send separate files for each account, identifiable by title.
-3. The interval at which you'd like to receive transfers.
-    Please consult with Firebolt support to determine the best interval based on your requirements and workload.
+    If persisting from multiple Firebolt accounts, you have two options:

+        Option A:   Use separate S3 buckets for each account.

+        Option B:   Use one shared S3 bucket.
+Firebolt will store separate files for each account, organized using the following structure: s3://<your-bucket>/persisted-query-history/account_id=<firebolt-account-id>/
+                    Replace <your-bucket> and <firebolt-account-id> with your actual S3 bucket name and Firebolt account id(s).
+Firebolt can provide your account ids if not known.

 Next, Firebolt will provide:
 1. A Firebolt-owned AWS IAM role and AWS account.
-    * **Pattern:** `arn:aws:iam::<provided Firebolt AWS account id>:role/FireboltData_<firebolt-account-id>`
+    * **Pattern:** `arn:aws:iam::<Firebolt AWS account id>:role/FireboltData_<firebolt-account-id>`
-2. Your Firebolt account id(s), if not known.

-Finally, grant the the Firebolt AWS IAM role permissions to write, list, and read objects in the S3 resources you have provided using the following policy template:
+Enable Firebolt to write, list, and read objects in your specified S3 location, apply an IAM policy following this structure:
 ```{
  "Version": "2012-10-17",
  "Statement": [